 Want to be a better saver?
 As the saying goes, “Saving saves lives.”
 Having an “emergency” fund comes in handy when the unexpected happens: home expenses, car mishaps, health changes, or job loss, to name a few.
 Money in reserves can help you avoid debt and stay afloat financially in those instances.
 However, it’s equally important to have money in the bank for reasons BEYOND emergencies, too.
 Savings can also be for opportunities, like the classic car you’ve always dreamed of fixing up, or a rental property that’s too good to pass by.
-That’s why we call savings your emergency AND opportunity fund.
+That’s why we call savings your emergency fund AND opportunity fund.

 Yet, however critical saving money is to our success and well-being, there’s often room for improvement.
 A typical savings recommendation is to have 3 to 6 months of your income saved in an account.
 This benchmark is a good start since it can help you stay afloat for a short time.
 However, it’s a good idea to have as much as you possibly can, because you can’t truly guess what you’ll “need”… or want.